 GREGGY LUBIN, MSN, RN-BC, WCC, DAPWCA

-Greggy Lubin was born in a Christian family and has one brother (Givens, a Physical Educator) and a sister (Sandra, a Registered Nurse).
+Greggy Lubin was born in a Christian family.
 His father, a successful accountant, and his mother, a passionate secretary, have contributed to his success and were the cornerstone of his accomplishments.

 In 2001, he graduated from Petit Séminaire College St Martial and had received his high school diploma in Haiti.
 From 2001 to 2004, majoring in Business Management, he attended INUQUA, an University in the state of Port-au-Prince.